Flexible Reimbursement Accounts

-Eligible employees can set aside up to $2,500 for calendar year 2014 and their eligible dependents (minimum of $120/year) in a Medical Reimbursement Account to cover eligible out-of-pocket medical and dental expenses for themselves.
+Effective January 1, 2015, eligible employees can set aside up to $2,550 per calendar year (minimum of $120/year) in a Medical Reimbursement Account to cover eligible out-of-pocket medical and dental expenses for themselves and their eligible dependents.
 Qualifying expenses include costs for out-of-pocket costs for your medical and dental care, such as co-pays and deductibles; expenses not covered by the health or dental plans; vision care expenses; and prescription drugs.
-You may set aside money through direct deposit.

 To be reimbursable, you must incur eligible expenses in Medical Reimbursement accounts between January 1 and March 15 of the following year (2 ½ month grace period).
 You will forfeit any funds not incurred within these time frames.
 The College cannot refund or carry forward any unspent funds.

 Participants in the Medical Reimbursement Accounts may pay many out-of-pocket expenses (doctor visits, prescription co-pays, mail order prescriptions, eyeglasses, etc.) at the point of sale by using their Flex Debit Card.
 The card is pre-programmed for your annual election amount and pre-approved for vendors such as doctors, prescriptions, etc.

 Some expenses may require substantiation, so it is important that participants save all receipts.
 Paper claims may also be filed for reimbursement of eligible expenses.
 Reimbursement is made by check or by direct deposit.